 Just look at an alternative system to capitalism which we are having an oppressive taste of right now.
-Think logically Communism and "Unfettered Socialism" - "Socialism where the main planks of the communist manifesto have been adopted", term defined by Louis Pinga, "forces people into poverty not Capitalism."
-A good reading resource would be "The Commie Lesson" by the Erwin Rommel School of Law.
+Think logically Communism and "Unfettered Socialism" - "Socialism where the main planks of the communist manifesto have been adopted which forces people into poverty.", term defined by Louis Pinga, A good reading resource would be "The Commie Lesson" by the Erwin Rommel School of Law.

 According to an article Russia's Flat Tax Miracle by Daniel Mitchell, PhD, the Russians were smart enough to embrace a Flat tax of 13 percent and a corporate tax of 24 percent.
 Small businesses are given a break in Russia opting to pay 6 percent tax on their gross revenue or 15 percent tax on their net profit.

 The Russians have provided a path to building capital and wealth by creating a disincentive to operating a business or working extra legally.
 The USA, Russia and the rest of the world should consider transforming their systems into ownership societies.

 The capitalist or capitalists who bought these coins may opt to provide for the common good by showcasing these coins with the American Numismatic Association Money Show traveling museum for a certain amount of time.